Update PDF Metadata Java with GroupDocs: A Complete Guide

 Direct Download

-Alternatively, download GroupDocs.Metadata for Java from the official site.
+Alternatively, you can download GroupDocs.Metadata for Java from the official site.

 License Acquisition Steps

-• Temporary License: Obtain a temporary license if you need extended access during development phases.
+• Temporary License: Use a temporary key for extended development testing.

 Basic Initialization and Setup